So, on my first trip to Penang (after 10 years), I told myself that I must taste some real Penang White Curry Noodles.

 This morning my friends Irene and CJ took me all the way from Georgetown to Air Itam to track down this well loved Penang White Curry Noodle stall.

 "You have to squat or sit on small stools to eat", Irene warned me.
 "No problem!"
 I told Irene.
-In fact, I think that is very fun and charming 😄
+In fact, I think that would be very fun and charming 😄

 This no signboard stall is at the busy market near to the famous Kek Lok Si temple in Air Itam, Penang.